10 min read

 Evolution from Data Warehouses

-Introduction of Data Lakes
+The Arrival of Data Lakes

 Ilum - Introduction of Data Lakes